The Defiant, Midsumma Festival 2022 by Suzanne Balding

 - Organise Public Liability Insurance for your event

-Midsumma is here to help - we provide advice and guidance on all of the above!
+Midsumma is here to help - we can provide advice and guidance on all of the above and have a suite of Producer Resources to assist you in the delivery of your event!

-The fees for registering your event as part of Midsumma Festival in 2022 are below.
+The fees for registering your event as part of Midsumma Festival 2023 are shown below.

-The producer needs to provide proof of eligibility for Community Group/Independent Practitioner discount (annual report, tax return, etc)
+- The producer needs to provide proof of eligibility for Community Group / Independent Practitioner discounts via an annual report, tax return, etc

 Event Registrations Close